Generic selectors

 If the Holy Spirit is a living being, then it is clearly disparaged in the Bible, which only mentions two members of the Elohim Godhead:

-PSALMS 110:1 The LORD [Jehovah = God the Father] said unto my Lord [Adon = Jesus Christ], “Sit at My right hand until I make Your enemies as Your footstool.”
+PSALMS 110: 1 The LORD [YHVH = Yehovah = God the Father] said to my Lord [Adon = Jesus Christ], “Sit at My right hand, Till I make Your enemies Your footstool.”

-JOHN 1:1-2, 14 In the beginning was the Word [Jesus Christ], and the Word was with God, and the Word was God.
-2 He was in the beginning with God. … 14 And the Word became flesh, and tabernacled among us (and we ourselves beheld His glory, the glory as of the only begotten with the Father), full of grace and truth.
+JOHN 1:1-2, 14 In the beginning was the Word [Jesus Christ], and the Word was with God [the Father], and the Word was God.
+2 He was in the beginning with God. … 14 And the Word became flesh and dwelt among us, and we beheld His glory, the glory as of the only begotten of the Father, full of grace and truth.

 If the Holy Spirit is a member of the Elohim Godhead, then why are there absolutely no scriptures that mention it having a divine position along with God the Father and Jesus Christ?
 Failure to acknowledge the Holy Spirit, if that were the case, would be blasphemous or profane.
 Throughout the Bible, God the Father fully recognizes the Word of God as the incarnate Jesus Christ—His existence, His divine nature, His purpose, and His work.
 Likewise, Jesus Christ acknowledges God the Father as the Supreme Deity and the Great King who is establishing His Kingdom over all life and throughout the universe.
 Nothing is ever attributed to the Holy Spirit—not divinity, position, responsibility, or authority.

 While John 17:21-22 confirms that there will be many members of God’s family, it never mentions the Holy Spirit.
 It is never called God nor included with the family of God.
-It is entirely absent as a part of the Elohim Godhead, as the children of God, or as having any position or title as a living being.
+It is entirely absent from the Elohim Godhead or as having any position or title as a living being.
 In that regard, earthly kings are at times given more honor by God than the Holy Spirit.

 CHAPTER 6